-Depending upon the type of borrower, the repayments of the loans would be determined.
-In case of an individual, the banks collects information like his income (salary, interest, dividend, etc.) as also his expenditure, including repayments of existing borrowings, if any, to assess the surplus available for repayment of installment and interest on bank's loan.
+Depending upon the type of borrower, his loan repayment capacity is determined.
+In case of an individual, the banks collects information like his income (salary, interest, dividend, etc.) and also his expenditure, including repayments of existing borrowings, if any, to assess the surplus available for repayment of installment and interest on bank's loan.
 However, in case of a business concern, banks obtain most of the required information from its financial statements and for other information banks collect information through their due diligence process.
-The banker's focus is normally on the following aspects: